foundations-fall-2016/session5/readme.md

 ### Old School Faux Columns

 Since the two columns can be of different heights and our design calls for two columns of a different color we can not color the aside and article divs.
-We'll use a very old technique for the moment and change it later.
+We'll use an old technique for the moment and change it later.

 Examine the background image.